List of characters in the Breaking Bad franchise: Tyrus Kitt

 Tyrus Kitt (played by Ray Campbell) is one of Gus's henchmen in both Breaking Bad and Better Call Saul.
-After Victor is killed, Gus promotes Tyrus to serve as Mike's second-in-command, and he monitors Walt and Jesse's activities both inside and outside the lab.
-Gus prefers Tyrus's calculating and pragmatic demeanor to that of his predecessor Victor, who was more impulsive and reckless.
+He is Gus's second in command at the beginning of Better Call Saul, until Mike Ehrmantraut supersedes him.
+In Breaking Bad, he takes Victor's place, monitoring Walt and Jesse's activities both inside and outside the lab, after Gus kills Victor.
+Tyrus's approach is calculating and pragmatic, in contrast to Victor's reckless impulsivity.

 In the Breaking Bad episode "Face Off" Tyrus spots Hector Salamanca leaving the Albuquerque DEA office and assumes he has become an informant, which was part of Walt and Hector's plan to lure Gus into a trap.
 Gus and Tyrus visit Hector's nursing home, where Gus prepares to kill Hector.
 Hector has Walt's pipe bomb attached to the bottom of his wheelchair, which he detonates with the front desk call bell he uses to communicate; Hector, Tyrus, and Gus all die in the explosion.